 About the Northern Ireland Inter-Faith Forum

-The Northern Ireland Inter-Faith Forum (NIIFF) was formed in May 1993, following extensive discussions with members of the ethnic and religious communities in Northern Ireland.
-It is still the only fully operational multi-faith association in that functions across Northern Ireland.
+The Northern Ireland Inter-Faith Forum (NIIF) was formed in May 1993, following extensive discussions with members of the ethnic and religious communities in Northern Ireland.
+It is still the only fully operational multi-faith association that functions across Northern Ireland.

 The essential aims of the Forum are to promote mutual understanding between different faith traditions and to educate people in Northern Ireland in awareness that we are not a country of two traditions only, but a vibrant community of many faiths whose people come from varied religious and ethnic backgrounds.

-Membership currently stands at over a hundred drawn from many religious backgrounds: Jewish, Bahá'í, Muslim, Hindu, Buddhist, Pagan and Sikh, as well as Christians from different traditions.
+Membership is drawn from many religious backgrounds: Jewish, Bahá'í, Muslim, Hindu, Buddhist, Humanist, Pagan and Sikh, as well as Christians from different traditions.
 Forum members are not necessarily official delegates of their respective communities, but represent a balanced cross-section of people desirous of sharing and fostering mutual appreciation of each other’s beliefs and cultural diversity.
 New members from whatever background, who can accept the Forum’s aims, are most welcome.

-The Forum hosts public meetings four times a year.
-Activities include social inter-action; talks and discussion; special presentations; visits to community centres and places of worship; etc.
+The Forum hosts public meetings several times a year.
+Activities include social interaction; talks and discussion; special presentations; visits to community centres and places of worship; etc.